AMa2tei/GitHelper/README.md

 - Command pull
 - Command fetch
 - Command push
+- Command git status
+- Command git diff
 - Configure Git in the app

 ## To do :
-- Find how to do a "git status"
-- Find how to do a "git diff"
+- Add color when a "git diff" command is called